ecotaxa/ecotaxa_back/DEV_INSTALL.md

     # CNN models. ro by the back-end.
     MODELSAREA = %(my_dir)s/models

+Naturally, the pointed-at directories must exist.

-### Initial DB build
+### IV Initial DB build

 This command will create an empty database:

     (myvenv) ecotaxa_back/py$ PYTHONPATH=. python cmds/manage.py db create --password mysecretpassword --db-name ecotaxa ...

 **Note**: The command does not read the config.ini for rights.
-Creating a DB might be different from rights to use the DB.
-Still the `--db-name` option needs to be equal to the config.ini `DB_DATABASE` entry.
+Creating a DB might be different, from rights point of view, than using it R/W. Still the `--db-name` option needs to be equal to the config.ini `DB_DATABASE` entry.

 Next command will build DB tables, this time using the rights from .ini: